Simple CheckTM web page

-The Simple CheckTM symbol appears on no name® products made without 10 specific ingredients.
+for internet learning about the no name® Simple CheckTM symbol which appears on products made without 10 specific ingredients

 no name® Simple CheckTM products are made without these 10 ingredients:

 Synthetic colours are used to colour food to make it look visually appealing.
 Synthetic colour is defined by Canadian regulations as any organic food colour, other than caramel, that is produced by chemical synthesis and that has no counterpart in nature.
 They do not offer nutritional value nor health benefits.

 Synthetic colours that are approved in Canada, but are not used in no name® Simple CheckTM products are:

 Citrus Red No. 2

 Sunset Yellow FCF